YehyaTamimi/Portfolio/README.md

 # User Stories

-*As a visitor, I want to learn about the developer's background and experience.
+1. As a visitor, I want to be able to navigate to different sections of the website easily.

-*As a visitor, I want to view the developer's portfolio projects.
+2. As a visitor, I want to be able to download the developer's CV/resume.

-*As a visitor, I want to contact the developer's for inquires or potential work collaborations.
+3. As a visitor, I want to be able to click on project cards to view more information about each project.

-*As a visitor, I want the website to be visually appealing and easy to navigate.
+4. As a visitor, I expect project links to open in a new tab when clicked.

 # Live Demo